slaubi/the-fast-track/README.md

   of it.

-Code, directives, references, and file paths are identical across all locales of a given version; only the prose and the heading underlines differ.
+Code, directives, references, and file paths are identical across all locales of a given version; only the prose differ.

-Images and screenshots are identical across locales, so each translation symlinks its `images/` and `screenshots/` directories to the English ones instead of duplicating them.
-The only localized image is the preface illustration, which each locale keeps as a real file under its own `illustrations/` directory.

 ## Contributing